 Innocent and Facing Charges That Would Have Ruined My Life

-The Rochester criminal defense attorneys at The Militello Law Firm have experience defending people accused of Grand Larceny.
-Despite the serious nature of this charge, and the heavy potential sentences it carries, in cases where our client does not want to go to trial - especially for first time offenders - we are almost always able to negotiate non-jail plea deals.
+Rochester criminal defense attorney P. Adam Militello, Esq. has more than a decade of experience defending people accused of Grand Larceny.
+Despite the serious nature of this charge, and the heavy potential sentences it carries, in cases where our client does not want to go to trial - especially for first time offenders - we regularly negotiate non-jail plea deals.

 A person is guilty of grand larceny in the fourth degree when he steals property and when: